LuanDc/cangaceiro-javascript/README.md

 **Cliente**

-Navegue até a pasta server
+Navegue até a pasta client

 ```
     cd client